ssyounge/ASIB/README.md

 # ASMB Knowledge Distillation Framework

-This repository provides an **Adaptive Synergy Manifold Bridging (ASMB)** multi-stage knowledge distillation framework, along with various KD methods (FitNet, CRD, AT, DKD, VanillaKD, etc.) and a partial-freeze mechanism for large models.
+This repository provides an **Adaptive Synergy Manifold Bridging (ASMB)** multi-stage knowledge distillation framework with a partial-freeze mechanism for large models.

 ---